-- Registrant individuals may not claim ITCs or ITRs if the percentage of use of the capital property for personal purposes is higher than 50%.
+- Individuals who are registrants cannot claim ITCs or ITRs if the percentage of use of the capital property for personal purposes is higher than 50%.

 - A public service body may elect to have the rules governing all registrants apply.

-- The portion of the cost of passenger vehicles and aircraft giving entitlement to an ITC and an ITR is limited to the capital cost threshold under the Income Tax Act and the Taxation Act.
+- The portion of the cost of passenger vehicles giving entitlement to an ITC and an ITR is limited to the lesser of the taxes paid on the acquisition or the taxes calculated on $30,000 (the capital cost threshold under the Income Tax Act and the Taxation Act).